 The following 3 safeguarding partners are identified in Keeping Children Safe in Education (and defined in the Children Act 2004, as amended by chapter 2 of the Children and Social Work Act 2017).
-They will make arrangements to work together to safeguard and promote the welfare of local children, including identifying and responding to their needs.
-Trafford Strategic Safeguarding Partnership (TSSP) is a statutory organisation whose main objective is to coordinate and ensure the effectiveness of work that is done in safeguarding and promoting the welfare of children, young people and adults of all ages in Trafford.
-This is made up of:
+They will make arrangements to work together to safeguard and promote the welfare of local children, including identifying and responding to their needs:

-- , The local authority Trafford - Integrated care boards (previously known as clinical commissioning groups) for an area within the LA - , The chief officer of police for a police area in the LA area
+- : The local authority (LA) - : Integrated care boards (previously known as clinical commissioning groups) for an area within the LA - .
+The chief officer of police for a police area in the LA area